Protist shell: Foraminiferans

 Like radiolarians, foraminiferans (forams for short) are single-celled predatory protists, also protected with shells that have holes in them.
 Their name comes from the Latin for "hole bearers".
 Their shells, often called tests, may be single-chambered or multi-chambered; multi-chambered forams add more chambers as they grow.
-The most famous of these are made of calcite, but tests may also be made of aragonite, agglutinated sediment particles, chiton, or (rarely) of silica.
+The most famous of these are made of calcite, but tests may also be made of aragonite, agglutinated sediment particles, chitin, or (rarely) of silica.
 Most forams are benthic, but about 40 living species are planktic.
 They are widely researched with well established fossil records which allow scientists to infer a lot about past environments and climates.
 Some foraminifera lack tests altogether.